buildo/book/product_management/customer_requests_workflow.md

 * who: **as a** student
 * what: **I want to** download my schedule in PDF
-* why: **so that** I can print it and bring it too school, where we don't have Wi-Fi
+* why: **so that** I can print it and bring it to school, where we don't have Wi-Fi

 This way of expressing requests gives us insight as to why the feature is necessary, and who will be the user of this feature.
 This lets us optimize our requirements gathering discussion.

 **Important:** User stories are useful both for external and internal requests.
 Many times the line between a customer and us is blurred in PRISMA.
-Someone in the back-end team might act as a customer w.r.t. the front-end team, of more often the PM acts as the customer.
+Someone in the back-end team might act as a customer with respect to the front-end team, or more often the PM acts as the customer.
 User stories are still suggested as a way to express requests.

 The request template looks like this: